jasleon/L9733-Driver/README.md

 ## SPI Configuration

 - The datasheet does not define a maximum SPI rate.
-However, it should reach at least 5.4 MHz.
+However, it should reach at least 5.4 MHz
 - The Clock Polarity (CPOL) is 1
 - The Clock Phase (CPHA) is 0
-- Therefore, the SPI communication mode is 2 in the majority of microcontrollers.
+- Therefore, the SPI communication mode is 2 in the majority of microcontrollers
-- The SPI transmit and receive buffers need to store at least 16 bits of data.
+- The SPI transmit and receive buffers need to store at least 16 bits of data

 ## Example